More on one class of fractals: Abstract

 \section{Abstract}

-This article is devoted to Cantor-like sets.
-We describe topological, metric and fractal properties of certain sets whose elements have restrictions on using digits or combinations of digits in own representations.
-Also, such properties are considered for the cases of special type of sets, i.e., sets whose elements represented in terms of certain series related with classical representations of real numbers.
+This article is devoted to sets having the Moran structure.
+The main attention is given to topological, metric, and fractal properties of certain sets whose elements have restrictions on using digits or combinations of digits in own representations.